 CANCELED: Find an unlikely friend in Lake Dillon Theatre Co.’s ‘The Roommate’

-Editor’s note: This show has been rescheduled for April 29 through May 2.
+Editor’s note: While the show was rescheduled for April 29 through May 2, it has since been canceled.
 Visit LakeDillonTheatre.org/covid-19-update for details.

 SILVERTHORNE — Premiering Friday is the Lake Dillon Theatre Co. production of Jen Silverman’s “The Roommate.”
 Described as a combination of “Thelma and Louise,” “The Odd Couple” and “Breaking Bad,” the comedy is about midlife challenges and personal reinvention.